1.0 Policy Purpose

 University Human Resources partners with The Work Number, the leading provider for secure, digital verifications, to manage employment and salary information required by lending companies.
 The Work Number provides instant and secure employment and income verifications 24 hours a day, 7 days a week.

 Brown transmits to The Work Number data required to verify employment and income for employees of the University.
-As required by FERPA, student workers must submit an acknowledgment of consent before Brown will transmit employment and payroll data to The Work Number.
+As required by FERPA, student workers must submit an acknowledgement of consent before Brown will transmit employment and payroll data to The Work Number.
 Employees who wish to have Brown release information beyond that required for employment or income verification must submit a written request and release form to authorize the release of information to individuals outside of the University.

 4.0 Definitions